monikastrah/431-2020/labs/lab05/lab05.md

 # Question 6.
 (15 points)

-Answer either part 1 **or** 2 of this question, whichever is appropriate in light of your response to Question 4.
+Answer either part 1 **or** 2 of this question, making the appropriate selection in light of your response to the previous question.

 1. If we have paired samples, what does the distribution of sample paired differences tell us about which inferential procedure to use?